randomouscrap98/deskmess/README.md

 - Work and save locally like tiddly wiki
 - Add files to cards.
 Do we save it directly into the card though? blobs make everything very large in b64.
+- Individual card management menu (delete, id, link, etc)
+- Change title of card (is that in menu?
+Do we use the title to drag cards around?
+Yeah)

 Extended goals: